mufid/tools/README.md

 ## Notetaking

-- OneNote
+- OneNote for general
-- Standard Note
+- Standard Note for secure/sensitive information